-(d) Exhibits.
-The following exhibits are filed herewith:

-- 99.1 Press Release of MannKind Corporation dated August 14, 2013, reporting MannKind's results from a Phase 3 clinical study of AFREZZA in patients with type 1 diabetes. - 99.2 Press Release of MannKind Corporation dated August 14, 2013, reporting MannKind's results from a Phase 3 clinical study of AFREZZA in patients with type 2 diabetes.
+- (d) Exhibits.
+The following exhibits are filed herewith: - 99.1 Press Release of MannKind Corporation dated August 14, 2013, reporting MannKind's results from a Phase 3 clinical study of AFREZZA in patients with type 1 diabetes (as corrected). - 99.2 Press Release of MannKind Corporation dated August 14, 2013, reporting MannKind's results from a Phase 3 clinical study of AFREZZA in patients with type 2 diabetes (incorporated by reference to MannKind's current report on Form 8-K filed with the Securities and Exchange Commission on August 14, 2013).